Julie Kavner: Personal life

 Kavner is Jewish.
-She was born and raised in Southern California, but by 1992 had taken up residence in Manhattan, New York.
-Kavner leads a private, "nearly reclusive" life, "discreet and guarded beyond the usual reticent star routine".
-She rarely makes public appearances and refuses to be photographed at work, especially in the studio while doing The Simpsons.
-Her partner was producer David Davis; they lived together from 1976 until his death in 2022.
-At the time of his death, it was reported that Kavner was in fact his wife.
+She lived in Manhattan during the 1990s.
+She leads an intensely private life, described by The New York Times as "nearly reclusive" and "discreet and guarded beyond the usual reticent star routine".
+She rarely makes public appearances and refuses to be photographed while working.
+She was in a relationship with producer David Davis from 1976 until his death in 2022.
+Neither of them confirmed being married, though reports referred to her as his wife at the time of his death.

-In 1983, it was reported in Current Biography that Kavner is an avid athlete and a pescetarian.

-In a 1992 interview with The New York Times, Kavner said she was considering retiring, "except for doing three days a year for Woody [Allen]", but felt that if she did retire, she would receive a script she wanted "to do more than life itself".
+In 1983, Current Biography referred to Kavner as an avid athlete and pescetarian.
+In a 1992 interview with The New York Times, she said she was considering retiring "except for doing three days a year for Woody [Allen]", but had a feeling that she would receive a script she wanted "to do more than life itself" upon retiring.